ezraroi/Human-AI-Collab/output/concepts.md

 - Linked to **Alpha-Function** (site of ignition)
 Lev Vygotsky

-**Notes:** Active relational space where α-function ignites under optimal tension + scaffolding.
+**Notes:** Active relational space where α-function ignites under optimal tension + scaffolding; classically, learning in this zone supports the shift from assisted performance toward independent capacity (internalization), consistent with ‘learning precedes development.

 ---